big-building-data/bbdata-api/README-dev.md

 * directly save into cassandra from the input API ?
 * add salt to passwords in MySQL !!
 * we can delete usergroups, but not users.
 Users that are part of no groups are useless... ??

+## Permissions, gosh

+* userGroups:
+    - any can see the userGroup basic infos /userGroups, /userGroups/{id}
+    - users part of the group can see other users /userGroups/{id}/users
+    - admins only can modify group (add users, etc.)